Eonzenex/JC3MpRace/README.md

 #### TODO :

-1. Changing css everywhere
+1. Change css everywhere
-3. Fixing issue link to the race gamemode
+3. Fix issue link to the race gamemode
-6. Create the tool to add map easily (Just need to made the interface)
+6. Create a tool to add map easily (Just need to made the interface)
 13. Clean code

 #### Credits
-Created by Myami(FR) and the help of lordFarquaad for scripting. || JSON File (Race) created by Protato .
+Created by Myami(FR) and the help of lordFarquaad for scripting. || JSON File (Race) created by Protato.